boratechlife/tensorflow-questions/tensorflow/tf-keras-layers-experimental-preprocessing-stringlookup.md

 - Write a code to load a StringLookup layer from a JSON file.
 - Write a code to save a StringLookup layer to a file.
 - Write a code to load a StringLookup layer from a file.
-- Write a code to create a StringLookup layer and set its mask token to "<PAD>" and output mode to "multi_hot".
+- Write a code to create a StringLookup layer and set its mask token to "&lt;PAD&gt;" and output mode to "multi_hot".
 - Write a code to encode a list of strings using a StringLookup layer with custom mask token and output mode.
 - Write a code to decode integer-encoded sequences using a StringLookup layer with custom mask token and output mode.
 - Write a code to preprocess text data using a StringLookup layer with custom mask token and output mode.